 I wondered how best to utilize funds that were completely unanticipated.
 I thought back on my college experience, back to when it was possible to “work your way through school”.
 Sadly, it is no longer practical to do this.
 Our society has changed since those days, and rather than decry the wrongness of the current system, I choose to do what I can to support students who, like me back then, struggle to meet tuition payments.
-As a result, I have applied my inheritance to establish a scholarship fund at the University of Minnesota.
+As a result, I have applied my inheritance and excess savings to establish a scholarship fund at the University of Minnesota.

 This seems like a fitting place for it, a memorial to my father and my grandfather, both highly connected to the University.
 Here is the background statement for the endowment: